-One of the most likely causes of infertility is a disorder in the gametes or fetal implantation which there is no valid test to detect them.
-But undoubtedly, most cases of unexplained infertility are due to a natural decline in fertility as a result of aging, which is more common in women over 35 years.
+One of the most likely causes of infertility is a disorder in the gametes or fetal implantation which there is no valid test to detect.
+But undoubtedly, most cases of unexplained infertility are due to a natural decline in infertility as a result of aging, which is more common in women over 35 years.

 When should I refer a doctor for infertility treatment?

 In general, in case a couple fails to become pregnant within 12 months of trying to conceive, they should refer to a doctor to determine the reasons for infertility.
 Females older than 35 years should refer to an infertility specialist after 6 months of trying and not getting pregnant.
 If a female under 35 years old has a family history of premature menopause or other problems that can cause premature menopause, they should refer to an infertility specialist as soon as possible for infertility counseling.
 Learn more about pregnancy in premature menopause: Menopause and getting pregnant

 In cases of irregular menstruation, the risk of fallopian tube injury; a history of diseases such as testicular problems in male childhood, and treatment with anticancer drugs, the infertile couples should be examined for appropriate evaluations.

 For more information on the infertility treatment process and fertility treatment methods like IVF in Iran and IUI in Iran, you can contact The HAYAT professionals through the free consultation page.

 Frequently Asked Questions about Infertility, Symptoms and Causes